ericksvaguilar/notes-app/README.md

 # React Notes App

-This project is an attempt to make a Notes application using my basic knowledge of React.
+This project is an attempt to make a Notes App using my basic knowledge of React.

-## Start the Projects
+## Start the Project

 In the project directory: